-Sexually transmitted diseases are caused by bacteria, parasites, and viruses.
+Sexually transmitted diseases are caused by bacteria, parasites and viruses.

 There are more than 20 types of STDs.
-The most common are chlamydia, gonorrhea, HIV/AIDS/HPV, syphilis, herpes simplex, and trichomoniasis.
+The most common are chlamydia, gonorrhea, HIV/AIDS/HPV, syphilis, herpes simplex and trichomoniasis.

+While not all STDs are curable (like gonorrhea and chlamydia), they are all treatable.
 Many STDs can be treated with antibiotics like you would receive for any other type of infection.

 If you have an STD caused by a virus, there is no cure.
 However, some medications can keep the disease under control.

 The act of putting on a condom may seem like common sense, but it’s not.
-Make sure your penis is fully erect, and for the sake of everyone involved, use a new condom every time.
+Make sure the penis is fully erect, and for the sake of everyone involved, use a new condom every time.

-Every time you have sex, insert the female condom into the vaginal canal.
+Every time you have sex, insert the condom into the vaginal canal.
 Be sure to use a new one every time you have sex.